newdoug/mlc/README.txt

 * Learn with keys too.
 E.g., use key attributes/features as part of the learning model.
 May be able to determine certain sets of bits of the key at least.
 * Does every bit of input affect every bit of output?
 To what degree?
 If not, then we can brute force only certain bits (with known plaintext).
-  * Initial interpretation of this quesiton: Bit of plaintext (input) vs bit of ciphertext (output).
+  * Initial interpretation of this question: Bit of plaintext (input) vs bit of ciphertext (output).
   * Another interpretation: Bit of key vs bit of output.
 Bit of output could be: entire ciphertext?
 Or a single block (in the case of block ciphers) or bit